Seattle bikeshare history 101

 Beyond Seattle bikeshare

 If a bikeshare ride was dropped off outside city limits, it would lock up and an employee would have to return it to Seattle.
 But Limebike, for example, expanded its system in Bothell, just north of Seattle.

 The City of Bellevue developed its own pilot based on the stationless Seattle bikeshare program.
 It only allows electric bikes, however.
-Redmond is forming its own, too.
-Kirkland has also crafted permits for bikeshares.
+Redmond formed its own, too.
+Kirkland also crafted permits for bikeshares.